mryanivtal/aml_final_project/README.md

 Run the follwing notebooks in this order:
 * GP_VAE_generation - to generated limites train set and generate data with GP-VAE
 * Time_GAN_generation - to generate data with TimeGAN
-* timeseries_classifictaion - to classify ti-series with original limitest train-set, GP-VAE generated data, TimeGAN generated data and see each one reusulst in test set
+* timeseries_classifictaion - to classify time-series with original limitest train-set, GP-VAE generated data, TimeGAN generated data and see each one reusulst in test set